 Pitlochry

 Standing creekside, we watched an occasional salmon leap up from the water, seemingly taunting the nearby fly fisherman.
-The crystal clear water was complemented by the surrounding lush green fields and deep blue sky.
+The surrounding lush green fields and deep blue sky complemented the crystal clear water.
 It’s easy to see why Pitlochry is such a popular holiday destination.

 After our picnic lunch, we headed to the Pitlochry fish ladders.
 These are a series of 34 pools with stepped-up water tunnels (ladders).
 They aid 5000+ salmon annually to cross the Pitlochry Dam and continue upstream to their spawning area.
 Lookout windows allow us to watch the fish as they enter the tunnels.
 A new Dam Visitor Centre opened in 2017.